 Some background here is in order.
 Most Irish immigrants in New York were poor refugees from the Great Potato Famine of the 1840s.
 In America, they got the lowest-paying jobs on the rung, often competing with free Blacks for menial labor.
 Southerners used Irish for dangerous work like loading cotton bales onto ships because black slaves were worth money.
 Once the war started, the Irish, aka the “Blacks of Europe,” were disproportionately represented on both sides’ front lines.
 Irishman Mathew Brady, many of whose portraits you’ve seen in the last couple chapters, took graphic photos of the war’s carnage and displayed them at his New York studio.
 Many of the victims were Irish.

 The way the Union draft worked, the rich could buy exemptions and the poor and middle classes did most of the fighting.
 Now, with the Emancipation Proclamation, the war’s aim included abolition and working-class Irish had no interest in helping to free slaves.
 That would only lower their bargaining power for wages.
-Fueled by alcohol and aggravated by heat, they took out their frustrations on both wealthy Whites and Blacks in a riot that started during a draft lottery on the corner of 47th Street and 3rd Avenue.
+Fueled by alcohol and aggravated by heat, they took out their frustrations on both Blacks and wealthy Whites in a riot that started during a draft lottery on the corner of 47th Street and 3rd Avenue.
 The mostly Irish Fire Engine Co. #33 broke up the lottery, arguing that firemen should be exempt from the draft.

 Lincoln Reframes: Gettysburg Address